 Suffragettes March on Washington

-Preceeding the inauguration of Woodrow Wilson there was a near riot as 8,000 women marched, demanding the vote for women.
-The march was led by Alice Paul and Lucy Burns.
+Preceding the inauguration of Woodrow Wilson, there was a near riot as 8,000 women marched, demanding the vote for women.
+Alice Paul and Lucy Burns led the march.

 The march was considered a success and put the issue of national suffrage on the American agenda.